 3. Concoct some cocktail potions

 Raise a glass to the town of Halloween with some creepy cocktail potions straight out of Dr. Finkelstein’s lab.
-You can get creative and model your drinks after the potions seen on his shelves, like frog’s breath, worm’s wort, and deadly nightshade, then have your guests guess which potion each drink is inspired by.
+You can get creative and model your drinks after the potions seen on his shelves.
+Why not stir up some frog’s breath, worm’s wort, and deadly nightshade?
+Then, once your guests arrive, have them guess which potion each drink is inspired by.

 Here’s a list of some boo-zy drinks you can make at home if you are stuck on ideas.
 If mixology isn’t your forte, consider getting a mobile bar just for the party.
 Most services offer a custom cocktail option and can create something special for your event if you make the request well in advance.
 Make your guests feel like they’re having a night out from the comfort of your home, and impress them with some seriously creative cocktails.